bitPogo/kmock/docs/src/howto/assertion.md

 `assertProxy` will go through the invocation from the first to latest.
 In short `verify` can skip invocations while `assertProxy` cannot.

-Also both functions are not capable be used to make statements about the interactions of multiple Proxies.
+Also both functions are not capable to be used in order to make statements about the interactions between Proxies.
 However you can use `assertProxy` with multiple Proxies:
 ```kotlin
 @Test